pedrofanelli/the-mobile-factory/README.md

 - See all the available smartphones
 - Allow users to create an account and log in
-- Fill the cart and make the checkout to buy any smartphone available
+- Fill the cart and make the checkout to buy any smartphone available (receiving an email after the successful purchase)
 - Special type of user, the admin
 - Admins can edit categories, delete/add products, see all the client orders
 - Admins can delete users, or promote them to be admin